cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 = 7.4.0.0 =

 Optional and all new server side Share Counts API for share counts for Google+, StumbleUpon, etc!
 You can toggle this option under the "Advanced Settings" section.

-= 7.3.0.1 =
-Miscellaneous bug fixes and performance enhancements

-= 7.3.0.0 =
-Lots of new features - including Floating Share Buttons and Shareable Images!

-= 7.2.2.0 =
-New / updated translations for French (by Rozenn Dagorn), German (by Oliver Heinrich), Dutch (by Patrick Ruers) and Greek (by Takis Bouyouris)

-= 7.2.1.0 =
-The Admin Bar is now configurable and we also fixed the Related Content data processing status indicator.
-Also includes miscellaneous plugin  performance enhancements.

-= 7.2.0.0 =
-New Admin Bar options + miscellaneous bug fixes and performance enhancements to Related Content

-= 7.1.0.0 =
-Shareaholic API's now use endpoints with static IP's.
-[Instruction on allowing Shareaholic to work with your firewall](https://blog.shareaholic.com/shareaholic-hosting-faq/).

-= 7.0.9.0 =
-Confirmed that Shareaholic works well with WordPress 3.8.
-Upgrade away!

-= 7.0.8.0 =
-Miscellaneous bug fixes and performance enhancements

-= 7.0.7.0 =
-Deleted posts are now automatically removed from your Shareaholic Content Index within an hour!

-= 7.0.6.0 =
-Shareaholic Apps are now included on static front page displays

-= 7.0.5.1 =
-Bug fixes

-= 7.0.5.0 =
-New or modified posts are now automatically updated in your Shareaholic Content Index within an hour!

-= 7.0.4.9 =
-Bugfixes and confirmed that everything is humming along with WordPress 3.7.1!

-= 7.0.4.8 =
-Related Content now excludes attachments automatically.
-You can now also exclude *any* of your posts from Related Content via post and page metabox options.

-= 7.0.4.7 =
-Support for additional Shareaholic content meta tags!
-More improvements for Related Content.

-= 7.0.4.6 =
-Significant upgrade to keyword generation for Related Content.
-Additional fixes for those using Cloudflare.

-= 7.0.4.5 =
-Enforce Internet Explorer compatibility mode to latest version available; fixes a lot of general issues with Internet Explorer.
-Recommended update.

-= 7.0.4.3 =
-Added support for shareaholic:keywords meta tag for better Recommendations and Related Content matches

-= 7.0.4.2 =
-Better debug prompts

-= 7.0.4.1 =
-New "Server Connectivity" section added under "Advanced Settings"

-= 7.0.3.6 =
-New "Vertical" theme for Related Content!
-Organized the "Advanced Settings" page and Shareaholic shortcode now support title, link and summary parameters.

-= 7.0.3.5 =
-Language localizations and bugfixes.

-= 7.0.3.4 =
-Fix for security vulnerability.
-Upgrade immediately.

-= 7.0.3.3 =
-This is a highly recommended upgrade.
-Fixes issues of API timeouts and data-summary not being encoding correctly.

-= 7.0.3.2 =
-This is a highly recommended upgrade.
-Fixes issues affecting users on smaller screens and includes performance improvements.

-= 7.0.3.1 =
-This is a highly recommended upgrade.
-Should fix most, if not all, lingering issues related to share buttons and related content apps not showing on webpages.

-= 7.0.3.0 =
-Lots of new features!
-You can now center, left and right align your share buttons, use custom headers, toggle the "more options" button, various bug fixes, performance improvements and more.

-= 7.0.2.0 =
-As always, we're listening and working in all your feedback.
-This release represents a slew of updates based on a lot of user feedback.
-For Facebook sharing, sharers are now taken directly to Facebook, now access Share Button and Related Content settings without an (free) account, and much much more.

-= 7.0.1.0 =
-* Huge update!
-Completely re-written from the ground up to be faster and with a new simple interface!
-Includes brand new Share button themes (including vertical share buttons!) and Related posts themes.
-Related Posts now come mobile optimized and responsive out of the box - Shareaholic automagically determines how many Related Posts to show given how much screen width it is given.
-You can now even customize your "You may also like" text and exclude URLs.